Unusual Things to Do in the Algarve, Portugal, 2025

 Chapel of Bones

 For a somewhat creepy reminder of our mortality, how about a visit to a chapel whose walls are lined with meticulously arranged skulls and bones?
-There is a very small Capela do Ossos (Chapel of Bones) by the main church in the village of Alcantarilha and a larger one in Faro at the Igreja do Carmo, in the old part of town.
+There is a very small Capela do Ossos (Chapel of Bones) by the main church in the village of Alcantarilha and a larger one in Faro at the Igreja do Carmo, in the old town centre.

 Play miniature replicas of iconic golf holes